Maarij/protobuf/README.md

 * Deadlines can be used by the client to do this but this can cause the server to continue processing
 * Server calls should check if the call is canceled

+# Interceptor
+* Can intercept RPCs both at client and server side.
+Useful for cross-cutting concerns.